javorszky/framework-muxer-showdown/README.md

 #### Context up and down

+`echo.Context` has `Get(key string)` and `Set(key string, value interface{})` methods that make it easy to pass information easily between layers of middlewares and handlers.
+We also don't need to do magic by assigning pointers to pointers, so it's a lot easier.

+See the `ContextUpDown` [middleware implementation](handlers/middlewares.go) and the `UpDownHandler` [handler function](handlers/contextupdown.go) on how they work.
+The output to look for is in the terminal, the request / response is not involved in this.

 #### Unit tests

 This one is kind of awkward, but in the end it's a `Yes`, rather than a `Kinda`.
 We can still use the `httptest` package for a new request and new recorder.
 There are two things to watch out for with echo:

 1. Because the handler funcs expect echo's own context interface, we need to create a new echo, and then a new context based on the httptest request and recorders.
 That's easy to do, but needs to be done.
 See the [health endpoint test](handlers/health_test.go)
 2. If we're testing endpoints where we need to rely on some ✨_M A G I C_✨ that echo gives us, we need to first add the handler to a new echo instance, and test the `echo.ServeHTTP` instead of the handler itself.
-The end result is the same, because that's the only handler that _should_ be on the echo instance anyways, but it also has all the other scaffolding like [the custom error handler](handlers/errors_test.go) or [setting up binding for path variables](handlers/pathvars_test.go)
+The end result is the same, because that's the only handler that _should_ be on the echo instance anyway, but it also has all the other scaffolding like [the custom error handler](handlers/errors_test.go) or [setting up binding for path variables](handlers/pathvars_test.go)

-#### Context up-down

-`echo.Context` has `Get(key string)` and `Set(key string, value interface{})` methods that make it easy to pass information easily between layers of middlewares and handlers.
-We also don't need to do magic by assigning pointers to pointers, so it's a whole lot easier.

-See the `ContextUpDown` [middleware implementation](handlers/middlewares.go) and the `UpDownHandler` [handler function](handlers/contextupdown.go) on how they work.
-The output to look for is in the terminal, the request / response is not involved in this.

 #### Ecosystem